Chiefs Nix Headdresses, Face Paint to Start NFL Season

-Kansas City Chiefs fans who file into Arrowhead Stadium Thursday for a masked and socially distanced start to the NFL season won't be wearing headdresses or face paint amid a nationwide push for racial justice following the police-custody death of George Floyd in Minneapolis.
+Kansas City Chiefs fans who file into Arrowhead Stadium Thursday for a masked and socially distanced start to the NFL season won't be wearingheaddresses or war paintamid a nationwide push for racial justice following the police-custody death of George Floyd in Minneapolis.

 The move by the reigning Super Bowl champions has pleased Native Americans as a good first step, but frustrated some of the 17,000 fans who will be in the stands as the team becomes the first to take the field in front of a crowd — albeit a smaller than normal one — during the coronavirus pandemic.
 Enforcing the new restrictions also comes as the team tries to require masks, which has proven challenging at some public practices.

-NFL teams with Native American mascots are facing increased scrutiny after the team in Washington chose to change its name after a long and often contentious dialogue with fans and the public.
-The Chiefs also announced last month that the team was discussing the future of its tomahawk chop celebration amid complaints that it’s racist.
+NFL teams with Native American mascots are facing increased scrutiny after the team in Washingtonchose to drop Redskins as its nickname.
+The Chiefs also will make a subtle change to the tomahawk chop celebration amid complaints that it’s racist, with cheerleaders using a closed first instead of an open palm to signal the beating of a drum.

 Students at nearby Haskell Indian Nations University in Lawrence, Kansas, are among those who demanded changes.